-“The student success rates are phenomenal,” said Alicia Moore, dean of student and enrollment services.
+“The student success rates are phenomenal,” said Alicia Moore, Vice President Student Affairs.
 In fact, students who completed the Oregon Promise-mandated First Year Experience at COCC (which includes the College Success class, as well as academic advising and new student orientation) are simply finding better endurance in their academic journey.

 Rowles’ lesson plunged deep: into the neuroscience of learning.
 He discussed how a brain adapts when engaged, and how positive habits are formed.
 Pretty soon, students were studying slides of tentacle-like neurons up on the classroom’s screen.
 The day’s takeaway: A neural “path” becomes a neural “superhighway” when used again and again, making things like diligent note-taking and staying organized second nature through repetition.